tisztamo/Junior/docs/web.md

 # Web Interface

-The Contributor project provides a web interface to automate making changes with the help of the Language Learning Model (LLM).
-It's designed for use with ChatGPT Pro and doesn't require an API key.
+Junior's web interface was designed for use with ChatGPT Pro and doesn't require an API key.

 ## Architecture